Comfort and Joy Living contains paid affiliate links. As an Amazon Associate I earn from qualifying purchases.

-For the party table, use a solid color like green, orange or yellow or animal print.
+For the party tables, use solid color tablecloths like green, orange or yellow or use ones with an animal print.
 Place plastic safari animals and toy jeeps for the centerpiece.
 Or, place a green tablecloth on the table and cut out a blue table runner from a tablecloth to represent water and place it on top of the green tablecloth.
-You can place the safari animals so that their facing the blue runner to make it look like their drinking the water.
-Place a camouflage hat and a pair of binoculars at each place setting.
+You can place the safari animals so that their facing the blue runner to make it look like they're drinking the water.
+Place a camouflage hat and a pair of mini binoculars at each place setting.

 Ask any adults who are helping at the party to wear khaki shorts and shirts and give them name tags with their names and “Safari Guide.”